 The most common of all piriformis-related diagnoses is certainly piriformis syndrome.
 In this condition, the piriformis muscle is blamed for compressing the sciatic nerve, eliciting painful pseudo-sciatica symptoms.
 Sitting already places pressure on the both the piriformis and the sciatic nerve, so it is no surprise that a seated posture will worsen piriformis syndrome expressions in most patients.

-Piriformis Pain Sitting Circumstances
+Seated Piriformis Pain Circumstances

 Certain seated postures will likely be more painful than others.
 Likewise, particular circumstances of sitting might create different symptomatic circumstances: